 To recap, the SREC-I program started in 2010 as a way to incentivize homeowners to invest in solar and receive a payment for every 1,000 kWh their system produced.
 This system quickly became very lucrative for homeowners, as the cost of solar continued to go down.
 This forced the state to launch the SREC-II program, which followed the same guidelines except for incentives were lowered by 5% every year.
 Under this program solar has become so popular that the end goal of the program, which was to reach 1,600 MW of solar capacity by 2020, is actually going to be met 3 years early.
 This is where the SMART program comes in.

 A final detail about the SMART program is that the incentives decrease over time.
 The program has a block structure so that as each block fills up, the incentives go down.
-The block is set at 200 megawatts of solar installations, so that once enough residents install solar to reach that cap, the block is filled and incentives decrease by 4%.
-The decrease is meant to reflect solar technology becoming more cost effective, however as labor and balance of system costs rise, the 2 counterbalance.
+The block is set at 200 megawatts of solar installations.
+Once enough residents install solar to reach that cap, the block is filled and incentives decrease by 4%.
+The decrease is meant to reflect solar technology becoming more cost effective.
 What this means for you is that the longer you wait to go solar, the less you save.

-What does this mean for you as a potential customer?
 The most cost effective time to invest in solar for your home was yesterday.
 Today, however, there is still an opportunity to take advantage of the SREC-II program.
-Whether you go solar under the SREC-II or the SMART program, you are still likely to save money on your electric bill.
+Whether you go solar under SREC-II or SMART, you are still likely to save money on your electric bill.
 The only difference between the two is the amount of savings.
-There is no set date yet on when the SREC-II will end, all we know is that they will soon be replaced by SMART.
-This means that to know for sure that you’ll be getting the most savings, the best time to go solar is now.
+There is no set date on when SREC-II will end, all we know is that it will be replaced soon.
+This means that to get the most savings, the best time to go solar is now.